Pho: Development

 In the late 1920s, various vendors experimented with húng lìu, sesame oil, tofu, and even Lethocerus indicus extract (cà cuống).
 This "phở cải lương" failed to enter the mainstream.

-Phở tái, served with cooked beef, had been introduced by 1930.
+Phở tái, served with rare beef, had been introduced by 1930.
 Chicken pho appeared in 1939, possibly because beef was not sold at the markets on Mondays and Fridays at the time.

 With the partition of Vietnam in 1954, over a million people fled North Vietnam for South Vietnam.
 Phở, which was relatively less consumed in the South, suddenly became popular.
 No longer confined to northern culinary traditions, variations in meat and broth appeared, and additional garnishes, such as lime, mung bean sprouts (giá đỗ), culantro (ngò gai), cinnamon basil (húng quế), Hoisin sauce (tương đen), and hot Sriracha sauce (tương ớt) became standard fare.
 Phở tái also began to rival fully cooked phở chín in popularity.
 Migrants from the North similarly popularized bánh mì sandwiches.

 Meanwhile, in North Vietnam, private phở restaurants were nationalized (mậu dịch quốc doanh) and began serving phở noodles made from old rice.
 Street vendors were forced to use noodles made of imported potato flour.
 Officially banned as capitalism, these vendors prized portability, carrying their wares on gánh and setting out plastic stools for customers.

 During the so-called subsidy period following the Vietnam War, state-owned pho eateries served a meatless variety of the dish known as pilotless pho (phở không người lái), in reference to the U.S. Air Force's unmanned reconnaissance drones.
 The broth consisted of boiled water with MSG added for taste, as there were often shortages of various foodstuffs like meat and rice during that period.
 Bread or cold rice was often served as a side dish, leading to the present-day practice of dipping quẩy (deep-fried wheat flour dough) in pho.

 Pho eateries were privatized as part of Đổi Mới.
 Many street vendors must still maintain a light footprint to evade police enforcing the street tidiness rules that replaced the ban on private ownership.